sameerkali/expendifi_frontend/FRD_Partner_Side.md

   2. Approve or reject based on platform guidelines.
   3. Notify partners of the decision via in-app notifications and WhatsApp.
 - **Edge Cases:**
-  - Rejected Ads: Partners can modify and re-upload without starting from scratch.
+  - Rejected Ads: Partners can modify and re-upload effected data only.
   - Delayed Approvals: Auto-approve ads after a set period if no action is taken by the admin.

 ---